-While our organization focuses on the future, replaying the past year shows how we navigated a unique period and how that experience helped move our regional transportation vision ahead.
-Our center of attention was advancing three main plans, despite challenges from a global pandemic.
-The 2045 Plan (pages 5-6) was the biggest offering, flanked by the Prioritized Project List and Transportation Improvement Program (5-year work plan).
-Each required coordination with government and transportation partners.
-Like many organizations, we reimagined public events as virtual presentations and discussions to keep everyone involved throughout.
-While offices were empty, planning calendars stayed busy, supporting our goals and those of partners.
-We helped develop Complete Streets conceptual plans throughout the three counties, working with local governments to make roads more accessible for everyone.
-We advanced health and safety programs.
-We led a ground-breaking cooperative effort among MPOs across the middle of the state with our Regional TSMO (Transportation System Management & Operations) program to improve efficiency and safety through advanced strategies and technology.
-At the heart of our operation were board and advisory committee members, convening virtually or in hybrid sessions to keep business rolling.
+While our organization focuses on the future, replaying the past helps us learn valuable lessons and move our regional transportation vision ahead.
+Continuing our planning work during a global pandemic has presented challenges, but we have remained focused.
+Our center of attention has been advancing three main plans: The 2045 Plan, the Prioritized Project List and Transportation Improvement Program (5-year work plan).
+Each requires coordination with government and transportation partners.
+The planning calendars have stayed busy, supporting our goals and those of our partners.
+We have helped develop Complete Streets conceptual plans throughout the three counties, working with local governments to make roads more accessible for everyone.
+We have advanced health and safety programs.
+We are leading a ground-breaking cooperative effort among MPOs across the middle of the state with our Regional TSMO (Transportation System Management & Operations) program to improve efficiency and safety through advanced strategies and technology.
+At the heart of our operation always are our board and advisory committee members, convening in-person, virtually, or in hybrid sessions to keep business rolling.
 They represent our most important stakeholders - people of Central Florida, who depend on transportation for livelihoods, recreation, and quality of life.
-Outreachduring the past year included new tools, which created opportunities to bring more people into the process.
-We held webinars and forums to listen and inform, created video access to our meetings, and ramped up social media.
-We surveyed thousands of people about transportation needs, including many from parts of the community not ordinarily represented in decision-making.

-Over the past year, our region discovered ways to keep moving, to adapt, to change.
+We have new outreach tools, which create opportunities to bring more people into the process.
+We have held webinars and forums to listen and inform, created video access to our meetings, and ramped up social media.
+We surveyed people about transportation needs, including many from parts of the community not ordinarily represented in decision-making.
+During the creation of the 2045 Plan, our region discovered ways to keep moving, to pivot, to adapt.
 We refused to stop - or even slow down - because we are resilient and on Fast Forward to our future.

-LEARN MORE ON OUR WEBSITE

-- Plans

-- Board & Committee Pages

-- Regional Transportation Survey Report
+LEARN MORE ON OUR WEBSITE - Plans - Board & Committee Pages - Regional Transportation Survey Report